Indiana Homeland Security Foundation Scholarship Program

 About the Indiana Homeland Security Foundation Scholarship Program

-Funding for the Indiana Homeland Security Foundation comes from revenue from "Secure Indiana" license plate sales.
+Funding for the Indiana Homeland Security Foundation comes from revenue from "First Responders" license plate sales.
 The foundation, one of the first of its kind in the nation, provides financial support for critical public safety needs across Indiana.
-The foundation offers the Secure Indiana Scholarship to provide higher education financial assistance for Indiana students who wish to pursue a degree pertaining to public safety.
+The foundation offers scholarships to provide higher education financial assistance for Indiana students who wish to pursue a degree pertaining to public safety.

 A full-time student with at least twelve (12) credit hours is eligible for a $2,000 scholarship, and a part-time student with at least six (6) hours is eligible for a $1,000 scholarship.
 The program funds are intended solely to reimburse eligible student educational expenses.